robertwmolby/RollerCoasterRecommender/README.md

 ### 5. Fully Containerized
 Packaged as a lightweight Docker image deployable in any environment.

+### 6. SpringBoot and Lombok
+The service is built using SpringBoot and follows best practices for microservice architecture.
+It leverages SpringBoot Data, Actuator, Secucrity (disabled by default), and other common SpringBoot features.
+It also uses Lombok for immutable POJOs and other boilerplate code.
+It has been built with Java 21.

 ## 🚀 Deployment Architecture (AWS)
 ### AWS EKS (Elastic Kubernetes Service)
 - Runs the Dockerized Spring Boot microservice